 Again, get down to their level and be soothing.
 If they look out of control from the outside, imagine how they are feeling on the inside!
 Be the voice that brings them back to stillness.
 Help them regain balance so that you can get through this tough moment and get back to having an amazing day!

 What I’m really thinking: Bite your tongue.
 When they’re yelling, sometimes you want to yell too, but you’re the parent.
 Be calm.
 Be soothing.

 The louder they yell, the softer you should speak.
 Your child will end up matching your volume because, ultimately, he/she wants to engage with you.

 Create a Diversion

 You’ve heard of the old bait and switch, right?
-This can work miracles for diffusing a tantrum — even with older kids.
+This can work miracles for diffusing a temper tantrum—even with older kids.
 Look, I’m not saying to indulge their every whim and give in to bad behavior but, just like any of us, a kid who’s having a bad day might need a change of scenery to get them out of their funk.

 What I’m really thinking: Please let this work.
 Please let this work.
 Pleeeeease let this work.
 I’ll tapdance, I’ll sing a song.
-Just let me get through the checkout before you start crying.
-Okay???
+Just switch it up.

 Hug It Out

 When your world feels upside down and all you want to do is stomp and scream about how unfair life can be, don’t you really just want someone there to let you know it’s going to be alright?
 Don’t you want to be reassured that in your ugliest moments, the people around you still love you?
 I’m thankful every day that I’ve got Bobby’s broad shoulders to cry on.